MindsApplied/Minds_AI_EEG_Filter/README.md

 if not USE_SYNTHETIC:
     params.serial_port = "COM3"

-# Unit scaling required for boards streaming microvolts such as OpenBCI via brainflow.
-Not required for standalone filter.
+# Unit scaling required for boards streaming microvolts such via brainflow.
+Not required for standalone filter. μV→V→mindsai_python_filter→μV→Plot
-UNIT_SCALE_IN = 1e-6 if not USE_SYNTHETIC else 1.0  # μV→V for real boards; synthetic already V
+UNIT_SCALE_IN = 1e-6 if not USE_SYNTHETIC else 1.0

 # Window size in samples
 window_size = fs * window_seconds